e-dorigatti/lispy/README.md

-# Lispy - A LISP Interpreter Written in Python
+# Lispy - A LISP (clojure-ish) Interpreter Written in Python
 There are many reasons why you would want to write an interpreter, even more so if you enjoyed your courses in compilers and programming languages semantics, like I did.
 Why LISP?
 Because its syntax is very simple, so you don't have to waste time in